 - Q: Do my apps need to comply with a content policy?

 - Yes.
 Each app that you submit to us must adhere to our Content Guidelines.
-For more information, see the section Policy: Content Guidelines.
+For more information, see the [Amazon Appstore Content Policy Requirements][appstore-content-policy].

 - Q: I have an eBook app that did not go live for Amazon devices, even though I selected the devices.
 Why isn’t my app live?